Gooseheaded/bonjwatv-pipeline/README.md

 ### 0. Default Workflow: URL List → Pipeline

 Provide a text file with YouTube URLs (one per line).
-The pipeline will parse IDs, fetch metadata, translate video titles, enrich `videos.json`, and optionally run audio/transcription/translation/upload and manifest steps.
+The pipeline will parse IDs, fetch metadata, translate video titles, write a minimal `videos.json`, and then produce an enriched `videos_enriched.json` (adds Creator + EN Title).
+You can optionally run audio/transcription/translation/upload and manifest steps.

 Example `metadata/urls.txt`:
 ```